gustavo-miranda/phylogeny-of-charinidae-scripts/README.md

 Some scripts used to interpret and analyse data in the paper "Phylogeny and biogeography of the pantropical whip spider family Charinidae (Arachnida, Amblypygi)".

 Reference:
-Miranda GS, Giupponi ALP, Scharff N, Prendini L. (in press).
-Phylogeny and biogeography of the pantropical whip spider family Charinidae (Arachnida, Amblypygi).
-Zoological Journal of the Linnean Society.
+Miranda GS, Giupponi ALP, Scharff N, Prendini L. Phylogeny and biogeography of the pantropical whip spider family Charinidae (Arachnida, Amblypygi).
+Zoological Journal of the Linnean Society, in press.